 Real-time spoken word translation for iPhone

-When it comes to translating the spoken word, iTranslate is the app you need.
-It's like Siri, if Siri could speak 42 different languages.
+When it comes to translating the spoken word, iTranslate Voice is the app you need.
+It's like Siri, if Siri could speak more than 40 different languages.
 All you do is speak what you want into the device - it then repeats it in English and translates it to the foreign language of your choice.